Liu Xiang (hurdler): 2005 and 2007 World Championships

-In August 2005, Liu won a silver medal at the IAAF World Championships in Athletics in Helsinki, Finland, finishing 13.08 seconds, 0.01 second after champion Ladji Doucouré from France.
-In November 2005, he won at East Asian Games in Macau, China with 13.21 seconds.
+In August 2005, Liu won a silver medal at the IAAF World Championships in Athletics in Helsinki, Finland, finishing in 13.08 seconds, 0.01 second after champion Ladji Doucouré from France.
+In November 2005, he won the East Asian Games in Macau, China, with a time of 13.21 seconds.

 Off track, in May, Liu was awarded the Laureus World Sports Award for Newcomer of the Year for his breakthrough performance at the 2004 Summer Olympics in Athens.

 On July 11, 2006, Liu set a new world record in the 110 metre hurdles at the Super Grand Prix in Lausanne with a time of 12.88 seconds (+1.1 m/s tailwind).
-The record was ratified by the IAAF.
+The record was ratified by the IAAF (now World Athletics).
 In that same race, American Dominique Arnold had also beaten the previous record with a time of 12.90 seconds.

-In September, he won gold at IAAF World Athletics Final in Stuttgart, Germany with 12.93 seconds.
+In September, he won gold at IAAF World Athletics Final in Stuttgart, Germany, with a time of 12.93 seconds.

-On August 31, 2007 at the World Athletics Championships in Osaka, Japan, Liu won gold in the 110-metre hurdles with 12.95 seconds to become World Champion.
+On August 31, 2007, at the World Athletics Championships in Osaka, Japan, Liu won gold in the 110-metre hurdles with a time of 12.95 seconds to become the world champion.

-On May 23, Liu participated in a test event at the Beijing National Stadium.
+On 23 May, Liu participated in a test event at the Beijing National Stadium.
 He pulled out of the Reebok Grand Prix in New York on May 31, citing hamstring problems.
-On June 8, he false-started at the Prefontaine Classic at Eugene, Oregon.
+On 8 June, he false-started at the Prefontaine Classic at Eugene, Oregon.
 Liu skipped the entire European circuit, preferring to train for the Olympics in China instead.